-Chances are that if you are looking for techniques or advice for wart removal you probably have many questions in your mind that you would like answering, that being the case then you have made a good start by visiting this site.
+If you are seeking advice or methods of wart removal you probably have many questions that you would like answering.
+That being the case then you have made a good start by visiting this site.

-At some point in our lives something that many of us will attempt is wart removal at home using simple remedies, some will be successful whilst others may not.
-But failure to get rid of your wart at the first attempt does not mean you are destined to carry it round forever.
-There are numerous tried and tested methods available for removing warts and hopefully by visiting this site you may find one method that will be the right one for you.
+At some point in our lives many of us will attempt the removal of a wart using simple, home remedies.
+Some will be successful whilst others may not.
+Failure to get rid of your wart at the first attempt doesn’t mean you are destined to have it forever.
+There are numerous tried and tested methods available for removing warts.
+Hopefully by visiting this site you may find one method that will be the right one for you.

-Even though the majority of warts are harmless, most people who are afflicted with them are understandably eager to have them removed.
-This is mainly due to the fact that warts are considered to be unattractive in appearance and are usually a source of discomfort and embarrassment.
+Although the majority of warts are harmless, most people afflicted with them are understandably eager to have them removed.
+This is mainly due to warts being considered unattractive in appearance and usually a source of discomfort and embarrassment.

-This is more understandable when you consider how, even in books and movies, a wart is used to portray ugliness, the horror or fantasy genre film will have the source of evil such as a witch or evil hag sporting a marvelous collection of, usually, oversized and very prominent warts.
+This is more understandable when you consider how, even in books and movies.
+A wart is used to portray ugliness.
+The horror or fantasy genre film will have the source of evil such as a witch or evil hag sporting a marvellous collection of usually oversized and very prominent warts.

-Warts come in several varieties but most are fairly simple to get rid of, the most common is in fact known as the common wart, another is a Plantar wart which is found on the foot and is otherwise known as a Verruca, another very common but much less mentioned aloud type of warts are Genital warts, found as the name suggests on the genitals,
+Warts come in several varieties but most are fairly simple to get rid of.
+The most common is in fact known as the common wart.
+Another is a Plantar wart which is found on the foot and is otherwise known as a Verruca.
+Also very common but much less mentioned aloud are Genital warts, found as the name suggests on the genitals,

 Common warts are small skin growths that appear on the skin.
 These growths are considered benign; in other words, they are not cancerous.
-In fact, in most cases, warts are considered completely harmless and if left undisturbed will, on many occasion, completely disappear of their own accord.
+In fact most warts are considered completely harmless and if left undisturbed will usually completely disappear of their own accord.

 Watch this video of wart removal techniques that you should not attempt.

-The video above highlights just a few of the extreme methods some people will resort to in their quest to remove a wart.
-It must be pointed out that these methods of self wart removal are definitely not recommended, they can, and do in many cases, result in extreme pain and possible infection.
+The video above highlights a few extreme methods some people will resort to in their quest to remove a wart.
+It must be pointed out that these methods of self wart removal are definitely not recommended.
+They can, and do in many cases, result in extreme pain and possible infection.

-Furthermore such wart removal attempts will always result in scarring and possibly the spreading of the wart to other parts of the body.
+Furthermore such removal attempts will always result in scarring and possibly spread the wart to other parts of the body.

-Warts are generally painless and appear gradually, they will often vanish without treatment over a period of time but are prone to reappear without warning.
-The problems arise when, due to the somewhat unsightly appearance of a wart, the sufferer will attempt to pick at or cut off the wart, which generally leads to painfulness and possibly infection, not to mention that in many such cases the end result is just to spread the wart to other areas.
+Warts are generally painless and appear gradually.
+They will often vanish without treatment over a period of time but are prone to reappear without warning.
+Problems arise when the sufferer attempts to pick at or cut off the wart.
+This generally leads to painfulness and possibly infection.
+Not to mention that in many such cases the end result is just to spread the wart to other areas.

 Warts are common in children, adults, and even the elderly.
-Anyone can develop a wart, no matter what their age, sex, or race.
-As already mentioned above, most warts are harmless, but they can be painful, especially when they are located in a position that is likely to be snagged by clothing.
-For children especially, the appearance of a wart can be a source of embarrassment and shame due to the fact that other children are on many occasions quick to ridicule the wart sufferer.
+Anyone can develop one, no matter what their age, sex, or race.
+Most warts are harmless, but they can be painful, especially when in a position likely to be snagged by clothing.
+For children especially, the appearance of a wart can be a source of embarrassment and shame.
+Mainly due to the fact that other children are on many occasions quick to ridicule the sufferer.

-If you are interested in having a wart or warts removed or you are concerned about a wart that has appeared on your child, you are advised to contact your Doctor for advice.
+If you are interested in having a wart removed or you are concerned about one that has appeared on your child, you are advised to contact your Doctor for advice.
 Not only can they give you information on effective treatment options, but they can also examine the wart, it is especially advisable to seek medical advice in the case of genital wart removal.